 Historical Background

-By the 1960s, the state of political instability and social inequality in Latin America gave rise to grassroots upheavals and diverse articulations of resistance.
-One of them was the emergence of Liberation Theology, a new type of Christian theology which emphasized social justice issues and the use of the social sciences as a tool for understanding history.
-Many of the Latin American intellectuals who would later become leading voices of this trend spent their formative years studying at prominent European universities, where they participated in the vibrant dialogue on the role of the Catholic Church in post-war Europe that was taking place at the time.
+By the 1960s, the state of political instability and social inequality in Latin America had given rise to grassroots upheavals and diverse articulations of resistance.
+One of these newly emerged articulations was Liberation Theology, a new model of Christian theology which emphasized social justice issues and the use of the social sciences as a tool for understanding history.
+Many of the Latin American intellectuals who would later become leading exponents of this approach spent their formative years studying at prominent European universities, where they participated in the vibrant dialogue on the role of the Catholic Church in post-war Europe that was taking place at the time.

-In this context, they were also exposed, for the first time in their lives, to Judaism.
-The Judaism they met in Europe was essentially sprouted through the eyes of European Jewish thinkers acting and writing in German-speaking milieus or were educated on it.
-Therefore, some of this German Jewish flavor can be felt as liberation theologians approached to interpret the Hebrew Bible.
+It was in these universities that these intellectuals were also exposed, for the first time in their lives, to Judaism.
+The Judaism they discovered in Europe essentially reflected the perspectives of European Jewish thinkers acting and writing or educated in German-speaking milieus.
+Therefore, some of this German Jewish influence can be felt as liberation theologians began interpreting the Hebrew Bible.

-Rich, diverse and ambiguous connections exist between Latin American liberation thinkers and Judaism.
-In some cases, the ideas of Jewish thinkers were taken up by Christian theologians to help them formulate their own intuitions or political tendencies or oppose to others.
-In other cases, the reference to biblical Judaism served as a mirror to their self-definition as peripheral Christians; and yet in others, spending a period in Israel lent prophetic imagery to the messianic aspect of their thought.
+Rich, diverse but nonetheless ambiguous connections exist between Latin American liberation thinkers and Judaism.
+In some cases, the ideas of Jewish thinkers were adopted by Christian theologians to help them articulate their own perceptions or political inclinations or to oppose those of others.
+In other cases, the reference to biblical Judaism served as a reflection of their self-definition as peripheral Christians.
+For others, spending some time in Israel lent prophetic imagery to the messianic aspects of their thought.
 One can argue that there is an unexplored Jewish core at the center of Latin American liberation thinking that needs to be uncovered.

 Proposed Research

-The Semitic Flavor -Martin Buber and Enrique Dussel
+The Semitic Flavor: Martin Buber and Enrique Dussel

-Enrique Dussel, Argentinian of German origins, (b.
-1934) a prominent figure in the first generation of liberation theologians and philosophers, was among the young students who traveled to Europe to study and look for his identity.
+Enrique Dussel, (b.
+1934), an Argentinian of German origins and a prominent figure in the first generation of liberation theologians and philosophers, was among the young students who traveled to Europe to study and seek his identity.

-Back in Europe after a a two-years’ experience in Israel, which he saw as foundational for his intellectual development, Dussel wrote a book called El humanismo semita (finished in 1964).
-In it, he points to Martin Buber (Vienna 1878 – Jerusalem 1965) as one of his sources.
-Dussel mentions Drei Reden über das Judentum, the lectures Buber gave at the Bar Kochba Zionist Association in Prague (1909-1912).
-In his second lecture, called “Das Judentum und die Menschheit” (1910), Buber widely developed the concept that the longing for unity is one of the main contributions of Judaism to mankind.
-The idea of the unitarian cosmovision of Judaism stands at the core of Enrique Dussel’s El Humanismo Semita.
-In addition, Buber’s Ich und Du (1923) is the focus of one of the central chapters of Dussel’s book.
+Returning to Europe after two years in Israel, an experience he deemed foundational for his intellectual development, in 1964 Dussel completed a book entitled El Humanismo Semita.
+In it, he names Martin Buber (Vienna, 1878 – Jerusalem, 1965) as one of his sources and mentions Drei Reden über das Judentum, the lectures Buber gave at the Bar Kochba Zionist Association in Prague (1909–1912).
+In his second lecture, “Das Judentum und die Menschheit” (1910), Buber elaborated extensively on the concept that the longing for unity is one of Judaism’s main contributions to mankind.
+The idea of the unitarian cosmovision of Judaism stands at the core of Dussel’s El Humanismo Semita, with Buber’s book Ich und Du (1923) the focus of one of the central chapters of Dussel’s book.
 Another of Buber’s books mentioned by Dussel is Königtum Gottes.
 Like Buber, Dussel pays considerable attention to the Semitic Bedouin culture of the ancient Middle East, including the biblical people of Israel.

-Finally, in October 1933 Buber gave a lecture at the Frankfurt Lehrhaus under the title “Biblischer Humanismus”.
-It is evident that Dussel had read it, since not only the title of his book notably echoes the title of Buber’s lecture, but also its content, which can be summarized as the desire of bringing to a renaissance the Semitic-humanist religion in contemporary world.
+Finally, it appears that Dussel read and was deeply influenced by a lecture Buber gave in October 1933 at the Frankfurt Lehrhaus entitled “Biblischer Humanismus.”
+Not only does the title of Dussel’s book notably echo the title of Buber’s lecture, but the contents of Dussel’s book, arguing for a renaissance of the Semitic-humanist religion in contemporary world, also reflect Buber’s work.

-The first chapter of my work will investigate the way in which the works of Martin Buber nurtured the formation of Dussel’s conception of Semitic Christianity, which is for him the starting point for any Latin American process of liberation.
+The first chapter of my work will investigate the ways in which the works of Buber nurtured the formation of Dussel’s conception of Semitic Christianity, which is, for Dussel, the starting point for any Latin American process of liberation.